 It's great to stay up late, but we've got some old-fashioned 1950's cooking to do today.
 I'm going to share my Rump Roast recipe, a tender and delicious main course that will placate any finicky friends and family members who might show up for dinner.

 It's gonna be tough.

 I'm just kidding with you.
 I am actually referring to the cut of meat we're going to use for this pot roast.
-The meal you are about to prepare is actually one of the easiest dinners you can make.
+The dish you are about to prepare is actually one of the easiest meals you can make.
 In the old days, it used to take upwards of 3 hours to braise the beef slowly in the oven, but nowadays we have the Instant Pot, which means we can only need to cook the meat for 1 hour.

 It's an Instant Pot...
 Roast.

 Yes, sorry, let's talk about the meat.
 It may sound weird to tell you to go out and buy the toughest cut of beef that you can find, but that is actually the secret to a good Rump Roast.
 Only meat that is tough and muscular will break down over time and become tender.